 MHA Race of the Week – U.S. Senate

-The MHA’s Race of the Week series highlights the most pivotal statewide races for Election 2018.
+The MHA Race of the Week series highlights the most pivotal statewide races for Election 2020.
 The series will provide hospitals and healthcare advocates with the resources they need to make informed decisions on Election Day, including candidates’ views and background.

-This week’s MHA Race of the Week highlights the U.S. Senate race between Michigan’s Democratic incumbent Sen. Debbie Stabenow and Republican John James.
+This week’s MHA Race of the Week highlights the U.S. Senate race between Michigan’s Democratic incumbent Sen. Gary Peters and Republican John James.
 Like all states, Michigan is represented by two senators in the upper chamber of the U.S. Congress, which, along with the U.S. House of Representatives, serve as the nation’s legislative body.
 In addition to lawmaking duties, the Senate is responsible for the ratification of treaties and the confirmation of Cabinet secretaries, Supreme Court justices, federal judges and other executive officials, and ambassadors, among others.
-Michigan’s other Senate seat is held by Sen. Gary Peters and is not up for election this year.
+Michigan’s other Senate seat is held by Sen. Debbie Stabenow and is not up for election this year.

-James is currently president of a family-owned business, James Group International.
+James is currently president of the family-owned business James Group International.
 He is a graduate of West Point and served for eight years as a Ranger-qualified aviation officer in the U.S. Army.
-This is his first time running for elected office.
+This is his second time running for elected office.
+He seeks to reform aspects of the ACA, while protecting people with pre-existing conditions.
+In 2018 James lost to Democratic incumbent Sen. Debbie Stabenow.
 For more information, visit johnjamesforsenate.com.

 WHY IT MATTERS

 Collectively, Congress is responsible for a number of lawmaking and budgetary decisions critical to Michigan’s healthcare community and residents.
-In addition to setting the course on federal funding that impacts Michigan’s Medicare and Medicaid populations, among other issues, Congress is responsible for making policy decisions that can vastly impact the delivery and access to healthcare in the state, as exhibited recently through the debate over repealing and replacing the Affordable Care Act.
-Due to the major financial and policy decisions made in Washington, D.C., Michigan relies on its federal officials to advocate and protect the needs of state residents, which is why electing healthcare champions to federal offices is so important.
+In addition to setting the course on federal funding that impacts Michigan’s Medicare and Medicaid populations, among other issues, Congress is responsible for making policy decisions that can vastly impact the delivery and access to healthcare in the state, as well as confirmation of Supreme Court nominees.
+Due to the major financial and policy decisions made in Washington, DC, Michigan relies on its federal officials to advocate and protect the needs of state residents, which is why electing healthcare champions to federal offices is so important.

 Posted in: Top Issues - Healthcare